dotnet/AspNetCore.Docs/aspnet/mvc/models/formatting.rst

 Format-Specific Action Results
 ------------------------------

-Some ``ActionResult`` options are specific to a particular format, such as ``JsonResult`` and ``ContentResult`` (note string return types are simply formatted as text).
+Some action result types are specific to a particular format, such as ``JsonResult`` and ``ContentResult``.
 Actions can return specific results that are always formatted in a particular manner.
 For example, returning a ``JsonResult`` will return JSON-formatted data, regardless of client preferences.
-Likewise, returning a ``ContentResult`` will return plain text formatted string data.
+Likewise, returning a ``ContentResult`` will return plain-text-formatted string data (as will simply returning a string).

+.. note:: An action isn't required to return any particular type; MVC supports any object return value.
+If an action returns an ``IActionResult`` implementation and the controller inherits from ``Controller``, developers have many helper methods corresponding to many of the choices.
+Results from actions that return objects that are not ``IActionResult`` types will be serialized using the appropriate ``IOutputFormatter`` implementation.

-To return data using a specific result type, assuming you're inheriting from the base ``Controller`` class, it's recommended that you use the built-in helper method ``Json`` to return JSON and ``Content`` plain text.
-These methods check to see if the data being formatted implements ``IDisposable`` and register the object for disposal if required.
+To return data in a specific format from a controller that inherits from the ``Controller`` base class, use the built-in helper method ``Json`` to return JSON and ``Content`` for plain text.
 Your action method should return either the specific result type (for instance, ``JsonResult``) or ``IActionResult``.

 Returning JSON-formatted data: